ljwolf/ljwolf.github.io/content/post/columbia-gsapp-series.md

 I'm real excited to be back in NYC, but I'm also real excited for the opportunity to give a talk that's not in my usual audience; I really enjoy stretching myself to try to present results outside of my field in an intelligible and useful manner.

 Hopefully I succeed on that count :)

+For those interested, a static verison of my slides can be found [here.](presentations/2019-columbia.pdf).